-A surrogacy agreement is not enforceable in the UK and the intended parents must apply to the court to both become legal parents for the child.
+A surrogacy agreement is not enforceable in the UK and both intended parents must apply to the court to become legal parents for the child.
 Until then, the surrogate is the legal mother and if she is married or in a civil partnership, her husband/Partner is the second legal parent.

 If you are looking abroad, you need to research how you can return home with the child and become legal parents.
 Other factors to consider include cost and duration spent in the destination post birth waiting for the child’s passport.

 The decision about where your child should live and who the legal parents are, is determined by legislation in England and not legislation in the destination where the surrogacy takes place.
 You need to be sure that you are acting within the law of the destination country.
 To be sure of that, get advice from a surrogacy lawyer in the destination.
-We can help you by suggesting some lawyers that our clients have worked with in the past.
+I can help you by suggesting some lawyers that my clients have worked with in the past.

-Please be advised that our role is limited to providing legal advice on surrogacy based on the law in England.
+I provide legal advice on surrogacy based on the law in England and Wales.